jamesmcm/jamesmcm.github.io/source/_posts/2020-10-11-programming-projects.markdown

 so they don't all need to be evaluated.

-But remember that the board bonuses can mean that score isn't directly correlated with word length.
-Also you may often have the 3rd and 5th letter of a word constrained but not the first letter for example, so the data structure for the wordlist would need to account for that.
+But remember that the board bonuses can mean that score isn't directly correlated with word length, which can make it tricky to define a heuristic to discard positions/moves.
+Also you may often have the 3rd and 5th letter of a word constrained but not the first letter for example, so the data structure for the word list would need to account for that.

 ## Crusader Kings 3 save-game file analyzer